Caladenia dilatata

+Description

-DescriptionCaladenia dilatata is a terrestrial, perennial, deciduous, herb with an underground tuber and a single leaf which is 60-130 mm long, 6-8 mm wide with red spots near the base, but which is often dried by flowering time.
+Caladenia dilatata is a terrestrial, perennial, deciduous, herb with an underground tuber and a single leaf which is 60-130 mm long, 6-8 mm wide with red spots near the base, but which is often dried by flowering time.
 A single yellowish-green flower with reddish stripes is borne on a flowering stem which is 200-350 mm tall.
 The sepals and petals have brown or yellowish, densely glandular, thread-like tips 5-15 mm long.
 The dorsal sepal is erect, 35-50 mm long and 2-3.5 mm wide with a drooping tip.
 The lateral sepals are 35-50 mm long, 3-3.5 mm wide near the base then tapered to thread-like tips.
 The lateral sepals are parallel to each other or crossed.
 The petals are 25-35 mm long, 1.5-2 mm wide and curve downwards.
 The labellum is 13-17 mm long and wide, green near the base, grading to white with a dark maroon tip.
 There are four or five pairs of thin teeth 4-5 mm long on the sides of the labellum and four densely crowded rows of calli up to 1.5 mm long in the centre of the labellum.
 Flowering occurs from November to January.